Services

 Fix Next.js Draft Mode and CMS Preview Iframe Failures

-Bring me in when preview technically exists but editors cannot rely on it because cookies, auth, iframe rules, or route handling keep breaking in practice.
+Preview may technically exist, but editors cannot trust it when cookies, auth, iframe rules, or route handling keep breaking in practice.

 Restore reliable draft mode and CMS preview flows so editors can review unpublished content without fighting cookies, auth, or iframe failures.